kiboko-labs/kloud/README.md

 The application frontend can be accessed through the port defined in the `HTTP_PORT` environment variable value.

+### How to switch between dev/prod/xdebug environments? (experimental)

+We have built a [Firefox/Chrome plugin](https://github.com/kiboko-labs/kiboko-symfony-env) to help you switch between environments.

+This extension is currently experimental and is limited to [a few domain names](https://github.com/kiboko-labs/kiboko-symfony-env#supported-domains).
+It may fit your needs as is, but be aware that you may need to manually package the extension if you need other domain names.

 ### How to configure the mailer in the `parameters.yml` file?

 The parameters should be set as the following: